American Eskimo Dog

 Training Milestones for American Eskimo Dog

-Successful training for American Eskimo Dog respects this breed's moderate trainability profile and natural playful tendencies.
+Getting consistent training outcomes with a American Eskimo Dog requires calibrating the approach to the breed's specific learning pattern and natural playful tendencies.
 Weeks one through four: focus on establishing trust and learning your American Eskimo Dog's communication signals.
 Months one through three: introduce basic commands or behavioral expectations using positive reinforcement techniques.
 Months three through six: expand on foundations with more complex behaviors and begin addressing any breed-specific behavioral tendencies.
 Months six through twelve: reinforce all learned behaviors in increasingly distracting environments.
 American Eskimo Dog owners should expect the training journey to require patience given this breed's moderate learning profile.
 Short, positive sessions of 5-15 minutes work better than lengthy drills.

 Common Mistakes New American Eskimo Dog Owners Make